simh/simh/README.md

 - Build-in command history and tab file name completion previously done by GPL readline now done by BSD licensed library available on all platforms (expecially Windows).
 - Robust register sanity checking for all register definition macros.
 - When building on windows, the windows-build dependency libraries are automatically downloaded even if git is not available.
+- Extended video component version information displayed in SHOW VERSION output.
 - Add a global SET AUTOZAP command or per drive SET <unit> AUTOZAP which removes metadata from disk containers at detach time if the container has metadata.
+- DISKINFO command displays disk container metadata (if present) and container size along with detected file system information if a known file system type is present.
+- makefile builds which have potentially useful dependencies not found will prompt to install these components prior to building.
+MacOS Brew dependencies can be directly done from within the makefile.
+Other platforms (or package management systems) which require root access to install will display the appropriate package management commands and and exit.

 #### Changes to the PDP-11 and VAX simulators